-As discussed before, the posterior lobe secretes oxytocin and ADH.
+The posterior lobe secretes oxytocin and ADH.
 Oxytocin not only stimulates uterine contractions to facilitate birth but also causes breast tissue to make milk, and is related to emotional processing within the brain that can stimulate the feeling of “love”.
 ADH, or antidiuretic hormone, is involved in the control of water retention within the kidneys.
 This hormone is released when the pituitary senses that the blood does not have enough water.
 In the kidneys, the hormone causes cellular changes which cause the tissues to retain as much water as possible.

 The anterior pituitary gland has a bigger roster of hormones.
 It produces prolactin, which like the posterior’s oxytocin will trigger milk production post-partum.
 Follicle-stimulating hormone (or FSH) is released to stimulate sperm production and egg maturation in women.
 Likewise, Luteinizing Hormone (LH) will stimulate testosterone release in men and egg release in ovulating women.

 One of the most important products of the anterior lobe is thyroid-stimulating hormone (TSH).
 The thyroid helps coordinate metabolic activity, and likewise, the TSH will stimulate thyroid activity.
 Therefore, TSH indirectly allows the thyroid to assume all of its roles.
 Adrenocorticotropic Hormone (ACTH) is released as well and will stimulate the creation of stress hormone, cortisol.
 Cortisol is essential to our survival and helps stimulate the stress response through its control over blood pressure and glucose levels in the blood.